-Oftentimes insurance companies tend to delay the claims process to reduce the payouts which work well in their best interest, however, the victim or plaintiff can send a copy of the police report to the insurance company to expedite the claim process.
+Often insurance companies tend to delay the claims process to reduce the payouts that work well in their best interest.
+However, the victim or plaintiff can send a copy of the police report to the insurance company to expedite the claim process.

-In the case where you don’t have any bodily injuries, you must call the police immediately to write a report.
+If you don’t have any bodily injuries, you must call the police immediately to write a report.
 In cases of car accidents, you might face internal injuries that you may not realize at the time of the collision.
-These injuries can lead to symptoms and also in some situations complications that can affect your quality of life.
+These injuries can lead to symptoms and also, in some situations, complications that can affect your quality of life.

 We recommend that you protect your rights by calling the police immediately to write a report and then request a copy of that report to get your insurance coverage for any damages.
 Here you will find more information on auto accident reporting rules.

-Many times, individuals do not approach police officers to write an accident report as they’re afraid it may taint their driving record causing high insurance premiums.
-This is true for any auto accident across the country, however, the duration the accident remains on a person’s driving record varies from state to state.
-In California, the accident will remain on your driving history for 3 years following the incident.
+Individuals often do not approach police officers to write an accident report because they’re afraid it may taint their driving record, causing high insurance premiums.
+This is true for any auto accident across the country.
+However, the duration of the accident remains on a person’s driving record varies from state to state.
+In California, the accident will remain on your driving history for three years following the incident.

-If your record has a car accident or several auto accidents, this can affect your car insurance rates, however, there are other factors that insurance companies take into consideration to determine the insurance premiums.
-These are:
+If your record has a car accident or several auto accidents, this can affect your car insurance rates.
+However, there are other factors that insurance companies take into consideration to determine the insurance premiums.

-A police report holds all the necessary information about the car accident which is of the utmost value for the plaintiff or the victim.
-The insurance companies use the police reports to analyze the report and determine the necessary payouts or compensation.
+A police report holds all the necessary information about the car accident, which is of the utmost value for the plaintiff or the victim.
+The insurance companies use police reports to analyze the report and determine the necessary payouts or compensation.

-California works as a no-fault state (comparative negligence) just like New York and some of the other states.
-This means that multiple insurance companies are liable to pay both parties compensation to help them recover their losses, however, the amount of monetary compensation depends on the degree of fault.
-A detailed report help establish the degree of fault allowing the insurance company to determine the claim for even an at-fault driver.
+California is a no-fault state (comparative negligence), just like New York and some other states.
+This means that multiple insurance companies are liable to pay both parties compensation to help them recover their losses; however, the amount of monetary compensation depends on the degree of fault.
+A detailed report help establish the degree of fault, allowing the insurance company to determine the claim for even an at-fault driver.